Kingsman44/Pixelify/README.md

 - **UPI id (India only)** - shivan.0972@okhdfcbank

 ## ⭐ Credits
+- Google to creating these awesome features
 - [topjohnwu](https://github.com/topjohnwu) for Magisk
 - [#TeamFiles](https://t.me/modulesrepo) for so many themed icons for Pixel Launcher android 12
 - [Kdrag0n](https://github.com/kdrag0n) for SimpleDeviceConfig
 - [Freak07](https://forum.xda-developers.com/m/freak07.3428502/) for Adaptive Sound
 - [Pranav Pandey](https://forum.xda-developers.com/m/pranav-pandey.3962236/) for BreelWallpaper2020 Port
+- [HuskyDG](https://github.com/HuskyDG) for intial Riru Port
+- Pixelify Support Group Members for testing beta versions

 ## ⭐ ChangeLogs

+### Version 2.1
+- Support for OxygenOS & Color OS 12, 12L, 13.
+- Support for Riru
+- Added Bootloop saver inside Pixelify (only for Pixelify)
+- Fixed Android 13 Styles and wallpaper showing 4 Colors instead of 16
+- Fixed Call caption crashes in Android 13
+- More Fixes for the safety net (CTS)
+- Disabled Next Generation Assistant in ONEUi 4 or above due to boot loop
+- Disabled Boot animation in OxygenOS 12, 12L, 13
+- Updated Android System Intelligence (13) to T8.pixel6
+- Updated Android System Intelligence (12) to S28.pixel6
+- Fixed Google photos Unlimited backup becomes storage saver in some ROMs due to features conflict.
+- Fixed Pixel Launcher not installing on some Lineage OS ROM due to an invalid security patch defined by rom
+- Fixes for Precise location
+- Created Pixelify Uninstaller to remove pixelify
+- Enabled Universal Search in Android 13
+- Enabled Unified Security & Privacy settings in Android 13
+- Updated Pixel Live Wallpapers to v1.9
+- Fixed Prebuilt Pixel Launcher disappeared while uninstalling Pixelify
+- Added Script to generate Bootloop logs (beta) at /sdcard/Pixelify/boot_logs.txt
+- Added OK Google Hotword (Android Pie to Android 13)
+- Enabled Internal Spoofing for Elixir OS
+- Fixed Recent Text selection in Pixel Launcher Recents
+- The G logo in Gboard is made Optional
+- Renamed no_vk.prop to config.prop
+- Normal Pixelify.vXX.zip can now also config.prop
+- Added Bootloop Saver for Pixelify
+- Fixes for Grammar & Correction in Google Keyboard
+- Fixes for Audio issues
+- Enabled more options in At a Glance
+- Improved Pixelify installation logs
+- Added more Themed icons in Pixel Launcher from #TEAMFILES
+- Added Styles and Wallpapers for Android 13
+- Added Pixel Launcher for Android 13
+- Fixes for some ROMs not showing pixel static wallpapers
+- Fixed Bubble not showing in Google dialer
+- Fixes for Google Text to speech
+- Updated Pixel Launcher in Android 12
+- Improved Battery backup from v2.02
+- Added Support to disable internal spoofing of particular rom
+- Many minor improvements & bug fixes

 ### Version 2.02
 - Fixes for Quick phrase